Strength at Home Program for Parent-Child Relationships

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Strength at Home Parents for improving parent-child relationships?
+What prior data suggests that the Strength at Home Parents intervention is safe for improving parent-child relationships?

 This trial is for veterans enrolled at VA VISN 17 facilities who are parents to a child aged 3-12, living with them or spending at least two days per week together.
 They must have elevated PTSD symptoms and difficulties in parent-child functioning.